hpyproject/hpyproject.org/posts/2023/10/hpy_meetup.md

 We were also asked to give a talk and to concentrate in the talk on two things:

-1. How do handles affect the API, aned
+1. How do handles affect the API, and
 2. What is the reason for the HPy context to contain the function table.

 We didn't _advertise_ HPy in our talk but we talked about why opaque handles